-If you took a middle name poll of your female friends chances are the top middle name would be Marie.
+If you took a middle name poll of your female friends chances are the top middle name would be Marie, one of the most common two-syllable middle names.
 For years Anne and Marie were the go-to middle names for U.S. women.
 And then something happened.
 Grace and Rose became the next Anne.

 Anne is still a popular middle name, but in recent decades Anne has been easy to replace.
 This is because one syllable middle names are easy middle names.
 Almost any first name works with a single syllable middle name.

-But what middle names have become the next Marie?
+But which middle names for girls have become the next Marie?
 Louise was popular for a while.
 Michelle and Nicole began to show up in the middle a few decades ago.
 But there are many unexplored names that could work in place of Louise, Marie, Michelle, and Nicole.

 One common belief is that names flow well when the syllable count varies between the first and middle name.
 For example, a 3-1 combination is popular (the first name has three syllables and the middle name has one).
 Some popular 3-1 combinations include Sophia Rose and Jennifer Lynn.